 WHAT IS INVENTORY MANAGEMENT

-Inventory management is a complicated process that needs to keep the correct number of items in a warehouse to avoid product shortage or oversupply.
-Moreover, it's required to manage all the processes effectively to deliver items fast to overcome competitors and keep recurring clients.
+Inventory management is a complicated process that requires keeping the correct number of items in a warehouse to avoid product shortages or oversupplies.
+Moreover, it requires managing all the processes effectively to deliver items fast, overcome competitors, and keep recurring clients.

-Usually, businesses use warehouse management systems () to keep track of their inventory.
+Usually, businesses use warehouse management systems (dedicated inventory software) to keep track of their inventory.
 Digital WMSs are advanced enterprise resource planning (ERP) solutions.

 The role of inventory management and information technology in a supply chain is vital.
 Inventory management features help companies that operate in the logistics niche achieve the following: